homeops-tech/homeops-tech.github.io/_posts/2020-02-15-Build-Ubuntu-Desktop-With-Packer.md

 vagrant up
 ```

-You should be greated with a Graphical interface that can be logged in with the `vagrant:vagrant` user:password combo.
+You should be greeted with a Graphical interface that can be logged in with the `vagrant:vagrant` user:password combo.